Vodafone Broadband Review (Updated June 2026)

 Fibre 1 to Pro 3 Full Fibre 2.2

-Fibre 1 and Fibre 2: These are the part-fibre options and make the most sense for lighter households or places that still do not have full fibre.
-They are fine for browsing, video calls and regular streaming, but they are not the exciting bit of the range.
+Fibre 1 and Fibre 2: These are the part-fibre options for addresses that do not yet have full fibre.
+They are fine for browsing, video calls and streaming, but line quality and distance from the cabinet matter more than they do on FTTP.

 Upload Speeds